 It does because it touches across the different academic realms.
-The students really do develop first of all, the breadths- they are able to carry on post-16 in Mathematics and Science where in other programmes they would stop that and they also get the depths because the high level subjects are 240 hours of study class and the standard subjects are 180 hours.
+The students really do develop, first of all, the breadths- they are able to carry on post-16 in Mathematics and Science wherein other programmes they would stop that and they also get the depths because the high-level subjects are 240 hours of study class and the standard subjects are 180 hours.
 So each student will choose 3 subjects to focus on for higher level and 3 subjects to focus on for standard level.
-On top of all those hours of study there is also independent research and homework so they are getting a very deep grounding in each of those subjects and also the breadth of the whole curriculum that’s offered.
+On top of all those hours of study, there is also independent research and homework so they are getting a very deep grounding in each of those subjects and also the breadth of the whole curriculum that’s offered.

-The subject choices, considering there are so many, when do you reckon is the right time to start thinking about them?
+Bipasha: The subject choices, considering there are so many, when do you reckon is the right time to start thinking about them?

-We start in Year 6, the Primary School, talking to students about what kind of things they like to do, if they’d like to be part of a team or working independently.
+We start in Year 6, the Primary School, talking to students about what kind of things they like to do, if they’d like to be part of a team or work independently.
 Not mentioning careers alone but getting them to talk about their preferred styles.

 For Secondary, we use a variety of tools.
 One of which is an online platform called Fast Tomato where they get to answer online quizzes about their preference and that guides them on their careers.
-We also have a career guidance counselor who offers them advice and talks to them about what they prefer.
+We also have a career guidance counsellor who offers them advice and talks to them about what they prefer.

 As they move up into IGCSE, that then starts to influence their choices and our IGCSE is very much mapped through the IB Diploma model so there is a natural progression for the students from IGCSE into the IB Diploma.
 In the IB Diploma, there is a real focus on working closely with the careers counsellor and getting those applications and transcripts ready for application to universities.

-The IGCSE is an excellent bridging programme into the IB Diploma.
+Alec: The IGCSE is an excellent bridging programme into the IB Diploma.
 A lot of the concepts and topics that are covered in each of the subjects in the IGCSE are then built on in the IB Diploma.

-Yes, in more depth.
+Alec: Yes, in more depth.
 The IB Diploma touches on each of the topics but in far more depth.
 For example, in Business Management, there is a real emphasis on case study development so they are able to apply the knowledge to a real business environment, so students can investigate the success of a business or why businesses fail, thus applying their knowledge in a very practical way.

-How does the IB Diploma help with university applications?
+Bipasha: How does the IB Diploma help with university applications?

-Within the IB, are there other tracks that students can access other than the Diploma?
+Bipasha: Within the IB, are there other tracks that students can access other than the Diploma?

-If the student and their family feel that the IB Diploma isn’t the right fit for them in terms of the whole range of subjects, then students are able to choose individual subjects and they get an IB Diploma certificate.
-That certificate generates a certain number of points for their entrance university.
+Alec: If the student and their family feel that the IB Diploma isn’t the right fit for them in terms of the whole range of subjects, then students are able to choose individual subjects and they get an IB Diploma certificate.
+That certificate generates a certain number of points for their entrance to university.
 There is flexibility within the IB curriculum model for students.

-I’ve been an IB teacher and an IB head now and even an inspector for IB schools for 16 years and the number one trait I would say to be successful is organisation and really choosing subjects that you are passionate about because you’re going to be studying them for 2 years, you really have to do a lot of work outside of school to get the most out of your subjects and to arrive to lessons with questions that stimulate discussions that engages the class and teachers.
+Alec: I’ve been an IB teacher and an IB head now and even an inspector for IB schools for 16 years and the number one trait I would say to be successful is organisation and really choosing subjects that you are passionate about because you’re going to be studying them for 2 years, you really have to do a lot of work outside of school to get the most out of your subjects and to arrive at lessons with questions that stimulate discussions that engages the class and teachers.
 That requires discipline at home to do your reading, catch up on your notes.
-I would say that half of the success of IB diploma comes from being committed and disciplined in your study approach.
+I would say that half of the success of an IB diploma comes from being committed and disciplined in your study approach.